digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/demo.rst

    .. note::
       Incognito mode is recommended to avoid browser caching issues.

-   For convenience, split the browsers side by side, either horizontally or vertically, based on your preference.
+   Split the browsers side by side, either horizontally or vertically, for conveneince.

    Horizontal split: